CollaboraOnline/online/windows/coda/README.md

 You can attempt to run "make check" but that will probably run into some false positives.

+### Buikding also LibreOffice using WSL

+Apparently it should be possible nowadays to build LibreOffice core for Windows using WSL, not Cygwin.
+That sounds like a great idea.
+But I haven't tried it.
+Possibly it works only in the current master branch, not in the coda-25.04 branch (which is based on the co-25.04 branch, which is based on master some year ago, as far as I know).
+But if you experiment with it and notice that it works, by all means edit this file.

 ## Build direct dependencies of CODA-W

 Version numbers below are current at the time of writing this.
 Newer